BeloglazovDE/Yandex_practicum/README.md

-# Learning
+# Yandex_practicum
-Storage of all training projects
+Storing all training projects from the Data Science Specialist course from Yandex Practicum